x0can/LMS-API/question1.md

 To do that we will start be implementing the following

 - Create a class named `CourseManager`
-- Initiate it with the following,
+- Initialise it with the following,

 ```python=
 class CourseManager: